mattiasw2/diff1/README.md

-The goal is to find a way to use AI agents to build bigger systems.
+﻿The goal is to find a way to use AI agents to build bigger systems.

 I have been experimenting on my bigger projects, but ChatGPT doesn't scale.